CodeWithConnor/Space-Invaders/README.md

 A classic space invaders game implemented with HTML, CSS and JavaScript.
 The game runs smoothly at 60 FPS with no frame drops, thanks to the use of the `requestAnimationFrame` method and thorough optimisations.

-In addition to the classic gameplay, this project also includes added skin customisation, a pause menu and score board that displays the timer, current score, and remaining lives.
+In addition to the classic gameplay, this project also includes added skin customisation, a pause menu and score banner that displays the timer, current score, and remaining lives.

 Whilst working on this project, I had the opportunity to learn about and practice various web development concepts and technologies, including: